21 November – 05 December 2018

 Our road travel is with a comfortable vehicle adapted to gravel tracks which form a major part of our journeys.
 We are accompanied throughout by an excellent and knowledgeable local guide who is also a professional photographer.
 The overnight flights are to Johannesburg with a connection to Windhoek.

-Depart from London Heathrow to take the overnight South African Airways flight to Johannesburg.
+Depart from London Heathrow early evening taking the overnight South African Airways flight to Johannesburg.
 Dinner is served after take-off.

 Arrival in Johannesburg early morning and transfer to the Windhoek flight in Namibia.
-We are met at the airport and start the journey southwards arriving at our lodge in the Kalahari Desert, south of Windhoek.
+You are met at the airport by Susan and our local guide, Siggi to start the journey southwards arriving at our lodge in the Kalahari Desert, south of Windhoek.
 Our lodge lies amid deep-red sand dunes, salt pans and savannah plains.
 Late afternoon game drive for an introduction to the local wildlife and vegetation, stopping for a sundowner.
 We enjoy dinner together around the Boma fire.

-We travel south, leaving the dunes and pass through the mountainous Namgorab region, to Helmeringhausen at lunchtime.
-A well-known auction centre for sheep and goats farmed locally.
+We travel south, leaving the dunes and pass through the mountainous Namgorab region with extraordinary geology we arrive at the village of Helmeringhausen for lunch.
+It is a well-known auction centre for sheep and goats farmed locally.
 We may see the sociable weaver bird colonies located in a camelthorn tree.
 We arrive at Alte Kalkofen Lodge in the afternoon with time to relax.
-An excellent collection of lithops (stone plants) will be shown to us by the owners who are collectors.
-Dinner together in the lodge.
+An excellent collection of lithops (stone plants) from southern Namibia and northern South Africa will be shown to us by the owners who are collectors.

-Morning visit to the magnificent Fish River Canyon, the second largest in the world.
-Walk along the ridge with amazing views and discover the majestic but poisonous candelabra euphorbia (Euphorbia virosa).
+Morning visit to the magnificent Fish River Canyon which is the second largest in the world after the Grand Canyon in the US.
+Walk along the ridge with impressive views and discover the majestic but poisonous candelabra euphorbia (Euphorbia virosa) and the quiver tree (Aloidendron dichotomum).
 Late afternoon sundowner drive on the farm before dinner.

 Early start before sunrise to enter the Namib-Naukluft Park, in a Land Cruiser along the Tsauchab riverbed, towards the high dunes, with frequent stops along the 60 km track to Sossusvlei.
 Walk up the dune to the Dead Vlei with its ancient dead acacia trees in the salt pans.
-The dune colours are exceptional.
-We enjoy a brunch under a camelthorn tree in Sossusvlei on our return from the dunes.
+The dune colours are exceptional early morning.
+We enjoy a brunch under a camelthorn tree in the Sossusvlei pan on our return from the dune walk.
 Late afternoon we enjoy a drive on the Lodge’s private reserve to watch a spectacular sunset over the savannah plains to the mountains and dunes.
-This evening, if possible, the lodge prepares a braai (barbeque) in the bush around a Boma fire.
+This evening the lodge prepares a braai (barbeque) in the bush around a Boma fire.
 Very atmospheric and a delicious meal.
 Possibility to sleep under the stars on the roof of your room.

 We depart through the mountains to arrive late afternoon at Hakos Guest Farm facing Gamsberg mountain at 2347m.
 Sunset walk including the planet trail for a sundowner before enjoying dinner with the family.
 An opportunity after dinner for a guided stargazing session (with a powerful telescope) as Hakos is an exceptional site for astronomy.